Gaviscon chewable tablets

 Brand Name: Gaviscon

-Gaviscon chewable tablets is used for:
+Gaviscon chewable tablets are used for:

 Treating acid indigestion, heartburn, and sour stomach.
 It may also be used for other conditions as determined by your doctor.